YuanyueLi/yuanyueli.github.io/content/authors/Yuanyue-Li/_index.md

 Mass spectrometry is a powerful tool for measuring molecules with high sensitivity and accuracy.
 Therefore, I use mass spectrometry as my primary tool to measure molecules.
 I have developed serval methods to maximize the capabilities of mass spectrometry in life science research.
 Feel free to visit my [GitHub](https://github.com/YuanyueLi) page to try out the tools I've developed.

-I grew up and received my doctoral degree in China, then enjoyed three years of postdoctoral training in Germany, and I am currently working in the United States.
+I grew up and received my doctoral degree in China, then enjoyed several years working in Germany and United States.
+Currently, I am working at Zhejiang University in China as an independent PI.
 In my spare time, I enjoy exploring the world with my wife and our two daughters.

+I am actively seeking talented research assistants, graduate students, and postdoctoral researchers to join my lab.
+If you are interested in my research, please do not hesitate to reach out—I look forward to hearing from you!
 <!-- {style="text-align: justify;"} -->